Translate this page

 Students are to be in their seats when the bell rings to begin the class period.
 Tardiness may result in a detention with the teacher.
 Habitual tardiness will be considered insubordination and/or defiance and will result in other disciplinary action.

 - Prior to 8:00 a.m., the student must present a note from the parent to their subschool office.
 Notes must include time of dismissal, reason for leaving, and a contact number.
 Parents of middle school students must also include the name of the person picking the student up.
 Please note that this person must be listed as an emergency contact.
-At the time of early check-out, middle school parents must come in Entrance 1 and meet their student at the security desk.
+At the time of early check-out, middle school parents must come in Entrance 1 and meet their student at the Main Office.
 Anyone picking up a middle school student must bring a photo ID with them.
 High school parents may pick up students outside Entrance 1.

-- Notes are strongly preferred for early check-out, but if a parent is unable to send a note with the student, the parent should call the subschool office as early as possible.
+- Notes are strongly preferred for early check-out, but if a parent is unable to send a note with the student, the parent should call the subschool office attendance line as early as possible.
 All calls will be confirmed by callback to a phone number on the emergency care card.
-Regrettably, if the parent did not send a note with the student, the parent will be required to park, come into the school to furnish a note, and pick up the student.
-Without advance notice provided by a note, there may be a wait until our staff is able to locate the student, particularly if the student is at lunch or in a physical education class.
-We further regret that without advance notice, we are unable to accommodate requests for early dismissal after 2:15 pm.